 Starting seeds indoors can pay huge dividends in regions with shorter growing seasons and cooler climates.
 When the weather turns, the germination process is already underway and ready to thrive when transplanted outside.
 Green thumb gurus say the ideal time to start sowing seeds inside should be six weeks before the last frost of a particular area, as early as February.

 Vegetables like peppers, tomatoes, and sweet potatoes may struggle outside with early Spring’s chilly temperatures.
 Sow these seeds indoors so they’re a ripe reward come summertime.

 Certain vegetables have longer lead times and won’t thrive indoors.
 Carrots, corn, and beets have deep root systems that require a wider range to develop and prosper.

 On the other hand, annual flowers like violets and marigolds initially generated indoors assure a blooming bouquet all summer long.
 Vegetables that benefit from sowing seeds under one’s roof include broccoli, beans, lettuce, onions, and eggplant.
 Basil, dill, rosemary, and mint headline an array of herbs that prosper from starting seed germination inside.

 So what procedure should you follow to start seeds indoors?
+What seed starting products will you need?
 Here’s a step-by-step summary: